PANCHAMAYAKOSHA – THE FIVE LEVELS OF BEING

 – Svadhyaya (spiritual study)

 – Pratyahara (seeking beyond gratification of the senses, desire and aversion)

 – Ishwara pranidhana (surrender to a greater power, beyond the ego, ‘going with the flow’)

 Bliss arises when we are released from of the sense of the self as a separate individual ego and/or have the experience of oneness.

-This can occur spontaneously in many different circumstances, often in extreme emotional situations, when the mind chatter simply stops, the veil of Maya lifts and it is seen that there is no individual, separate self; only pure consciousness, oneness, whose true nature is joy and love.
+This can occur spontaneously in many different circumstances, often in extreme emotional situations, when the mind chatter simply stops, the veil of Maya lifts and it is simply seen that there is no individual, separate self; only pure consciousness, oneness, whose true nature is joy and love.
 Most people have such glimpses every now and then, although as soon as it is recognised, the mind and ego usually jump in to claim the experience and the glimpse is over.

 Some practices which can help awaken awareness of the anandamaya kosha: